-Note: Metrix must be installed on any client computer using Fiery Command WorkStation to connect to a Fiery server with an activated Metrix license.
+Note: Metrix must be installed on any client computer using Fiery Command WorkStation to connect to a Fiery server.
 If you do not have Metrix installed on your client computer, you will not be able to open the Metrix Quick Impose window.